-In addition, as many adult students support dependents, they may take a longer amount of time to compete their degree.
+In addition, as many adult students support dependents, they may take a longer amount of time to complete their degree.
 Community college offers the flexibility of completing a degree program at one’s own pace, suiting the needs of some adult learners ideally.

 Adult Learners Excelling in Community College

-Most studies show that adult learners tend to score much higher on college assessments, while earning higher grades than younger community college students.
+Most studies show that adult learners tend to score much higher on college assessments while earning higher grades than younger community college students.
 As Cynthia Howell describes, “Adults bring realistic, practical goals for their education and valuable life experience to the community college classroom.”
 This perspective enables adults to evaluate their coursework and educational demands with a greater sense of purpose.

-Despite the length of time it may take for adult students to complete their educational pathways, most adult learners report high marks and great successes.
+Despite the length of time, it may take for adult students to complete their educational pathways, most adult learners report high marks and great successes.
 Ultimately, while the entry into new community college programs may seem daunting and unfamiliar to adult students who have been away from the academic world, adult learners can rest assured that they are surrounded by peers with similar experiences, skills, and frameworks for moving forward to a new professional horizon.